Prague Experience logoPrague tourist information & travel guide logo

 Public Transport Ticket Machine

-Once you have a ticket, it must be validated at the time of travel:
+Once you have bought a ticket, it must be validated at the time of travel:

--Tickets bought from a machine inside a tram or bus are validated automatically.
+-A ticket bought from a ticket machine inside a tram or bus is validated automatically.

--Tickets bought elsewhere must be validated manually by punching them in a yellow or orange ticket validation machine.
-These are located inside trams and buses, and at the entrance to metro stations.
+-A ticket bought elsewhere must be validated by punching it in a yellow ticket validation machine.
+Find these inside trams and buses, and at the entrance to metro stations.

 TICKET PRICES

-The following table lists public transport tickets available to tourists (discounted tickets available to local residents are not shown).
+This table lists Public Transport Tickets available to tourist visitors (discounted local resident's tickets are not shown).

 Contactless Payment Symbol